dai-shi/waku/README.md

 We recommend other frameworks for heavy ecommerce or enterprise applications.
 Waku is a lightweight alternative designed to bring a fun developer experience to the modern React server components era.
 Yes, let’s make React development fun again!

 > Waku is in rapid development and some features are currently missing.
 Please try it on non-production projects and report any issues you may encounter.
 Expect that there will be some breaking changes on the road towards a stable v1 release.
 Contributors are welcome.
-Thanks.

 ## Getting started